 |Release:||1997-01-31 / 2021-04-10|

 Final Fantasy VII, what a game.
-Seeing how rich this game is it should be no surprise to see it also pop up on a list of games with cool magic systems.
+Seeing how excellent this game is, it should be no surprise to see it also pop up on a list of games with cool magic systems.
 In this case, it’s all based on small balls of crystallized magic, called Materia.
 To use Materia in battle you have to put it in slots in your gear, and if you have linked slots, there are some interesting things you can do with the spheres.

 If you socketed a Support Materia in a linked slot, it would modify the effects of connected magic.
 For example, Sneak Attack would give a chance of using the linked Materia at the start of a battle, while Final Attack deploys the linked effect when the character die.
 There are many cool combos and exploits to discover, and you’ll need them if you hope to defeat the Weapons.

 Few games allow you to customize your spells on the fly the way Fictorum does, and fewer still bundle that flexibility with deeply destructible environments.
 While many games start magic at 1 and let you crank that up to 11, in Fictorum you are already at 6, and quickly go up from there as you figure out how things work.
 As it turns out, for all the flexibility, it’s not hard to grasp at all!

 The secret ingredient are the runes which you can use to customize the spells you discover.
 They come with a whole variety of effects, and each spell can handle up to three, with possible type limitations.
 As you cast, you enter a sort of a Tactical/Magical Pause where you can decide how much influence each rune has over the spell’s behavior.
 It’s spectacular and needs less math than Lichdom.

 A Noita one bites the pixie dust